 University officials have the right to enter any part of the University premises to assess the condition of the room, address maintenance needs, and in the case of an emergency or suspected violation of University policy.
 A University official may enter and search University premises without notice if there is a reason to believe that federal, state, local, or University policies are being violated.
 All guests in a room at the time of an initiated entry and search may be relocated to another area for the duration of the search and supervised by a University official.
 In cases where residents of a room are unavailable, the Director of Housing and Residence Life or their designee may approve an entry should it be deemed necessary.
-Searches will be conducted in the presence of another University policy.
+Searches will be conducted in the presence of another University official.
+Once initiated, the University has the right to seize any property that violates University policy.
 In the event that serious items are found (drugs, weapons, stolen property, etc.), the University may notify local authorities.
 Law enforcement officials may enter, search, and seize evidence in accordance with the law.
 All residents of an assigned room are responsible for the contents of their room until the responsible individuals can be identified.